-Leaving Camp
+Adults Leaving Camp

-- □ Check out at the Camp Office before leaving Camp on Saturday Morning. - □ Adults who leave during the week must check out at the Camp Office. - Adults returning to Camp must check back in at the Camp Office upon arrival
+- Check out at the Camp Office before leaving Camp on Saturday Morning. - Adults who leave during the week must check out at the Camp Office. - Adults returning to Camp must check back in at the Camp Office upon arrival

-Early Release of Scouts from Camp Property
+Youth Early Release from Camp Property

-For the safety of all Scouts attending Camp, it is the policy of the SFBAC to follow these procedures in the event that a Scout must leave earlier than his Unit:
+For the safety of all Scouts attending Camp, it is the policy of the SFBAC to follow these procedures in the event that a Scout must leave earlier than the whole Unit.
+The following must ALL be in the Camp Office together prior to departure (known at Camp as the Magic 5)

-- □ The Scout's Annual Health and Medical Record form must be filled out with the names of all Adults authorized to take the Scout to and from events. - The Adult with permission to pick up the Camper must report directly to the Camp Office upon arrival.
-Identification will be compared to information on the Annual Health and Medical Record. - Before leaving Camp, the Scout and driver must report to the Camp Office to check out, with a separate Adult Leader from the Troop.
+- 1. The Scout The Scout must be present and sign out with the Adult Driver's signature. - 2.
+Med Form The Scout's Annual Health and Medical Record form must be filled out with the names of all Adults authorized to take the Scout to and from events. - 3.
+Driver The Adult with permission to pick up the Camper must report directly to the Camp Office upon arrival. - 4.
+Driver's License Identification will be compared to information on the Annual Health and Medical Record. - 5.
+Adult Leader Remaining in Camp This way everyone knows when and with whom the Scout left.

 In an emergency, these procedures can be suspended by mutual agreement of the Camp Director and the Adult Leaders of the Scout's Troop.
 If such an emergency is declared, Adult Leaders from the Scout's Troop will be solely responsible for verifying safe transportation for the Scout, and that the Scout leaves with an approved Adult.
 In an extreme emergency, an Adult Staff member may be appointed to transport the Scout.
-The SFBAC, BSA is not responsible for Scouts leaving Camp on an emergency basis, regardless of who transports the boy.
+The SFBAC, BSA is not responsible for Scouts leaving Camp on an emergency basis, regardless of who transports the Scout.